-Welcome to the website for How to Measure Anything.
+Welcome to the website for How to Measure Anything in Cybersecurity Risk.
 This is where readers can come to download examples mentioned in the book.
 These downloads include spreadsheet examples of the calculations, “Power Tools” and additional calibration exercises.
-We are currently updating these files for the 3rd edition.

 Additional Calibration Questions